Guatemala Was Beautiful In A Brutal Kind Of Way

 Volcanoes constantly looming in the distance.

-Cobblestone streets that destroy your ankles.
+Cobblestone streets that punished your ankles.

 Long travel days.